Hansen's Bloodhounds

 • Higher-cost adult dog foods for pregnant and lactating bitches

 • Milk replacer, bottles, nipples, for puppies who cannot nurse or are abandoned by their mother.
-Are you in a position to feed abandoned puppies every 3 to 4 hours around the clock?
+Are you in a position to feed abandoned or orphaned puppies every 3 to 4 hours around the clock?

 • Sanitary bedding for the litter that can be cleaned/replaced frequently